What is the EmPOWERED to Serve Business Accelerator?

 In six weeks, you will test, validate and activate innovation in real-time with the support of a team of mentors whose experience spans and includes:

 You will also have access to the American Heart Association's vast research department and have the opportunity to present your final vision in front of industry influencers including investors, foundations and national media personalities.

 What is the Minnesota-based accelerator?

 Presented by Cheerios, the Minnesota-based accelerator supports social entrepreneurs and organizations by funding local solutions to address health disparities.
-The accelerator strives to change heart and brain health for women in Minnesota by training high-potential, aspiring community innovators primed to bring their innovation to scale.
+The accelerator strives to change heart and brain health for Minnesotans by training high-potential, aspiring community innovators primed to bring their innovation to scale.

 Who is eligible to apply?

 - Must be the founder, CEO or someone authorized to make changes to the business or project.